 What Does it Cost?

 Regular membership in the KAA Club is available for $20 for single or family membership per year.
 Members can subscribe to the Astronomical League for an additional $7.50 annually.
 If you decide to join, you can in any case do so right there, or download and complete the club application as you wish.
-The club membership application is available here
+Membership Form Here

 If you have a question or wish to contact us for any reason, please email our Secretary here.

 Comments and/or questions regarding the site itself should be addressed to Webmaster.